ch3rag/Learning-Salesforce/Notes.md

 * There is hard limit that each Apex Program can have up to a Heap Size of 6MB.
 Exceeding this, can lead to an error.
 ---
 ## Apex Fundamentals

+__Note: Apex is a case-insensitive language.__
+* Variables cannot start and end using an underscore.

 ### Data-Types
 * Boolean (True, False, NULL)
 ```apex